Flexible Spending Accounts FAQs

 Your TexFlex debit card is deactivated on the last day of the month in which your employment ends.

-TexFlex ADP Customer Care
+TexFlex Customer Care

 (844) 884-2364 toll-free

 Monday – Friday, 7 a.m. – 7 p.m.
 CT

 - TexFlex account questions